MUSEUM OF NEWPORT IRISH HISTORY

 Thank you for your interest in our Annual Lecture Series.
 For information about each talk, including videotapes of many of the lectures, please scroll down.
 To access information for the 19th Annual and prior series, click on the green labeled bars.

 For the talk overview and guest speaker bio please click the “Description” button.
 Click the “Video” button to play the recording of a past lecture.
 Reservations are required for all of our talks and a modest fee/donation may apply.
-Unless otherwise stated, all talks will be live-streamed via Zoom.
+Unless otherwise stated, all talks begin at 6:00 p.m. and are live-streamed via Zoom.

 Please consider becoming a member and supporting our popular lecture series.